vistadataproject/documents/Submissions/README.md

 ## Technical Deliverables (Real-time)
-Technical deliverables are continuously updated on a daily basis in their respective repositories within their respective on their track (A, B, C, D).
-A real-time dashboard of all changes to all artifacts (code, data, metadata, documents)  for each respository is on the 'pulse' link for each.
+Technical deliverables are continuously updated on a daily basis in their respective repositories.
+A real-time dashboard of the progress, updates, commits, and changes to all code, data, metadata, and documents by contributor are available below.

 Repository | Real-time Dashboard
  ---- | ----